How to Choose the Right Home and Auto Insurance Broker in Ontario

 • Number of insurers: More insurance partners means more options and better chances of finding competitive pricing.

-• Reviews and reputation: Look at Google reviewsindustry awards, and explore feedback from clients.
+• Reviews and reputation: Look at Google reviews, industry awards, and explore feedback from clients.

 • Responsiveness: How quickly do they respond?
 Slow replies during quoting often mean slow support during claims.

 • Claims support: Ask if they help clients through claims.
-A broker who advocates for you during difficult situations is invaluable.
+A broker who advocates for you during difficult situations is invaluable."

 Step 4: How to Choose the Right Home and Auto Insurance Policy with Your Broker

 Once your broker presents options, make sure you're comparing like-for-like coverage.
 Confirm key limits such as home rebuild cost, liability amounts, and vehicle coverage.
+Ask your broker to explain what's covered, what's excluded, and which optional endorsements might be worth adding.

 Do Home and Auto Insurance Brokers Cost More?